 Temporary Roll-Off Dumpsters

-Temporary roll-off containers are scheduled to be spread throughout the Greek/Religious Sector for the Fall 2022 semester at the following times:
+Temporary roll-off containers are scheduled to be spread throughout the Greek/Religious Sector for the remaining Fall 2023 and Spring 2024 semester at the following times:

 If you have bulk items to get rid of outside of these allotted times: (1) wait to dispose of it until the next container date (2) donate it to a local non-profit and/or take it to the dump (3) order a temporary dumpster from a third party.